l33tdaima/l33tdaima/p152m/README.md

 ### Optimal O(N) Approach
 A very elegant solution from programming pearls:

-calculating local min and local max, then swap them because multiplying by a negative makes big number smaller, small number bigger so we redefine the extremums by swapping them.
+- Calculating local min and local max of between each element and min/max
+- Swap them because multiplying by a negative makes big number smaller, small number bigger so we redefine the extremums by swapping them.

 #LNKD #GOOGL